Characterizing the Structure of Online Conversations Across Reddit: Data

-To answer our research questions, we use data from \texttt{Reddit.com}\textemdash a large social news aggregation, web content rating, and discussion website.
+To answer our research questions, we use data from \texttt{Reddit.com}, a large social news aggregation, web content rating, and discussion website.
 The scale and popularity of Reddit as a discussion platform make it a highly representative testbed to explore and quantify the connection between the structure of online discussions and the properties of the individual posts themselves.
-We perform various statistical analyses at varying granularities, including exploratory analysis, Partial R-square analysis, and finally culminating in a regression analysis to pinpoint the effect-size of particular properties of the discussion post on the structure of the conversation tree while controlling for a variety of confounds.